Grand Duchess Maria Pavlovna of Russia (1890–1958): Exile

 In December 1918, Grand Duchess Maria Pavlovna and her second husband arrived in Bucharest staying at a local hotel.
-In January 1919, they were given private apartments at the Cotroceni Palace as guests of the Romanian Queen Maria.
-Tragic news came from Russia.
-The following month, Maria Pavlovna learned that her father Grand Duke Paul Alexandrovich had been assassinated by the Bolsheviks along with three of his cousins.
+In January 1919, they were given private apartments at the Cotroceni Palace as guests of Queen Marie of Romania, who was her first cousin.
+Tragic news came from Russia: the following month, Maria Pavlovna learned that her father Grand Duke Paul Alexandrovich had been assassinated by the Bolsheviks along with three of his cousins.
 A couple of weeks later, she received the news that her aunt Grand Duchess Elizabeth Feodorovna and half-brother Prince Vladimir Paley had been murdered with several other Romanov relatives in the summer 1918.
 Tsar Nicholas II and his immediate family had been killed a day earlier.

 Maria Pavlovna's parents-in-law arrived in Bucharest with her son Roman, but once she obtained a traveling visa, Maria Pavlovna left with Putyatin for Paris, finding a house in Passy.
 For the first time in her life, the 28-year-old grand duchess was forced to face everyday problems.
 "I had never before carried cash with me, nor had I ever written a check.
 I knew the approximate price of jewels and dresses, but did not have the vaguest idea how much bread, meat and milk cost", she recalled in her book of memoirs.
 Her first years of exile were financed by the sale of the jewels she had had smuggled to Sweden before escaping Russia.
 While in Paris in 1919, the grand duchess received a letter from her husband's parents telling her that one-year-old Roman had died of an intestinal disorder on 29 July.
 Her guilt that she had left him behind prevented her from telling her friends of the baby's existence.

 Maria Pavlovna was reunited with her brother Dmitri in London.
 She rented a small apartment with her husband to be close to her brother, but relations between Dmitri and Putyatin soon soured.
 Determined to find an occupation that would allow her to make a living, she began knitting sweaters and dresses selling them to a London shop.

 In the spring 1920, Maria Pavlovna returned to Paris to meet with her stepmother Princess Olga Paley and Maria's two half-sisters.
 She decided to stay in the French capital in order to be close to them.
 Her brother Dmitri followed her to Paris.
 From 1921, she devoted a great deal of her time to the Russian Red Cross and philanthropic work.
 Missing her son Lennart, who had been left in Sweden, Maria and Dimitri went to meet him in Copenhagen in the early summer of 1921.
 Lennart was age 12 and taller than his mother.
 Two years later, they were reunited for a brief holiday in Germany.
 They saw each other again in the autumn of 1927 in Brussels when Lennart was age 18.
 He always harbored a resentment toward his mother, who had abandoned him, and their relationship remained strained.